exercism/elm/exercises/concept/paulas-palindromes/.docs/hints.md

 ## 1. Define the Model and Msg types for the application

 - The `Model` contains the application's state - all the data that the application needs.
-- This application just needs a string to store the text in the Text Box.
+- This application just needs a string to store the text in the Text Box (the tests require it to be called `content`).
-- It can be any type, but in any useful application it is always a [record][record].
+- It can be any type, but in any useful application it is usually a [record][record].

 - The `Msg` type is a defines the messages that are passed to the `update` function, to trigger specific changes in the model.
 - This application only needs one change to the model - updating the model when the text in the Text Box changes.
-- It can be any type, but in any useful application it is always a [custom type][custom-type].
+- It can be any type, but in any useful application it is usually a [custom type][custom-type].

+- The `init` function should simply return a `Model` with sensible a default value (the tests require an empty string).

 ## 2. Write the update function